Efficiency of the Price Formation Process in Presence of High Frequency Participants: a Mean Field Game analysis: Introduction

 Game theory is necessary as soon as markets are incomplete.
 When markets are complete, strategy is unnecessary and the only task agents have to perform is to optimize in regards to the price.
 Order-driven markets are by essence incomplete since the source of risk is the random arrival of traders, and it is impossible to hedge this risk because choices made by traders are irreversible (note that the more realistic modeling where the modeler considers costly cancellation of orders must lead to a similar incompleteness).
 Consequently we are convinced that game theory offers a proper framework.

 Mean Field Games (MFG monotone systems, as detailed in the next section) are the suitable class of games that naturally allow to take into account the specific components of the order-driven market we consider, that is: a continuum of anonymous players, irreversibility of the actions, recursivity (anticipation of future prices).
 The resulting dynamics is thus a mix of backward-driven behaviors (based on actualized anticipations of future values of trades) and forward-driven ones (resulting from the immediate actions taken by agents).
-The MFG framework has been built to capture this two way dynamics, therefore this paper uses it to render the dynamics of a stylized order book, allowing to obtain results on different market configurations.
+The MFG framework has been built to capture this two way dynamics, therefore this paper uses it to render the dynamics of a stylized orderbook, allowing to obtain results on different market configurations.
+In the paper we introduce a new kind of mean field games in which players take one strategic decision at their arrival into the game.

 The paper is organized as follows.
 In section \ref{sec:MFG} we provide a quick introduction to Mean Field Game theory.
 In section \ref{sec:model} we introduce the modeling approach.
-We start with a one-sided order book as a base camp towards the two-sided order book exposed later.
+We start with a one-sided orderbook as a base camp towards the two-sided orderbook exposed later.
 Section \ref{sec:pfp} and \ref{sec:eqanal} are dedicated to the introduction and theoretical study of the recursive equations characterizing the equilibrium.
 Finally we conclude the paper in section \ref{sec:appli}, where we apply the model to several markets: markets with Institutional Investors only {\it versus} markets with both Institutional Investors and High Frequency Traders.